ollyc2015/AndroidFluidExperiment/README.md

 This project uses the [Android Studio CMake plugin](http://tools.android.com/tech-docs/external-c-builds) with C++ support.

-After getting the build running, I tasked interns to build the workflow from launching the app to the fluid sim, however, this will need to be redone at some point when I have time, in order to implement a structured workflow. * I have now started to look at this as of 29/02/20.
+The project is a little rough around the edges, but it demos what I set out to do - however, there are likely to be bugs and it is clearly not finished.
 There is a known issue that when you enter the fluid sim, and then press the back button and try to re-enter, this causes a crash.
 There is an issue with the C++ library that needs looking into...

 Pre-requisites
 --------------